truongthanhvu2337/CleanArchitecture_ELK_Redis/Readme.md

 ## Introduction

-This repository is a demo of Clean Architecture with the CQRS pattern, Redis, and the ELK stack (Elasticsearch/Logstash/Kibana).
-In the future, Elasticsearch may be implemented with multiple nodes, but for now, a single node will be used to keep it simple.
+This repository is a demo of Clean Architecture with the CQRS pattern, Redis, and the ELK stack (Elasticsearch/Logstash/Kibana). **In the future,RabbitMQ will be implemented and Elasticsearch may be implemented with multiple nodes, but for now, a single node will be used to keep it simple.**

 ## Installation and setup